prasad-sawantdesai/IMAS-easybuild-setup-guide/docs/imas_easybuild_setup_guide.rst

 [root] dnf -y install Lmod
 [user] module --version

-If `module` is not found for your user shell, start a new login shell (or re‑login).
+If `module` is not found for your user shell, start a new login shell (or re-login).

 ---